Domain verification

 The Transactional surfaces (signed mandate execution, payment authorization) are gated on stricter tiers — see the Transactional overview for the honest scope of what is live today.

-OAuth as proof
+Connector credentials as proof

 Operational guidance